mrYakamoto/anagrams-1-detecting-anagrams/README.md

 ##Summary

-An **anagram** is a word formed by rearranging the letters of another word, e.g., *iceman* is an anagram of *cinema*.
+An **anagram** is a word formed by rearranging the letters of another word, that is, *iceman* is an anagram of *cinema*.

-Since this relationship is symmetric &mdash; X is an anagram of Y if and only if Y is an anagram of X &mdash; you'll often hear people say that, e.g., "iceman and cinema are anagrams" or "iceman and cinema are anagrams of each other."
+Since this relationship is symmetric–X is an anagram of Y if and only if Y is an anagram of X–you'll often hear people say that, e.g., "iceman and cinema are anagrams" or "iceman and cinema are anagrams of each other."
 They all mean the same thing: you can rearrange the letters of one word to spell another.

 We're going to write a method `is_anagram?` that takes two strings as input and returns `true` if the two strings are anagrams and `false` otherwise.